seandstewart/bardly/pending/romances/cymbeline/uncut.md

 **POSTHUMUS LEONATUS**
 You are a great deal abused in too bold a
-persuasion; and I doubt not you sustain what you’re
+persuasion; and I doubt not you sustain what you're
 worthy of by your attempt.

 **IACHIMO**
-What’s that?
+What's that?

 **POSTHUMUS LEONATUS**
 A repulse: though your attempt, as you call it,